EricDales/trusted-runner-spec/README.md

 <br/><br/>

 ### Why ?
-because the developer can (intentionally or not) build black box using shell and break auditability.
+because the developer can (intentionally or not) build black box using shell step and break auditability.
+<br/><br/>

 ### So, should we prevent shell steps within CI ?
 NO NO (I'm a developer too).
-More seriously, CI is an innovation place, and preventing developer from putting his hands in it is as benificial as jumping on the brake 100 yards from finish line.
+More seriously, CI is an innovation place, and preventing developer from putting his hands in it is as benificial as jumping on the brake 100 yards from the finish line.
 <br/><br/>

 ### So ?
-Let's try to imagine a system in which the CI service provider can guarantee execution of particular steps that will used as evidence for regulator, while still allowing developer to configure his pipeline.
+Let's try to imagine a system in which the sf service provider can guarantee execution of particular steps that will be used as evidence for regulator, while still allowing developer to configure his pipeline.
 <br/><br/>

 ## The place to be